losinggeneration/LunoPunk/README.md

 ```bash
 git clone github.com/losinggeneration/LunoPunk
 ```
-Once the repository is cloned, the LunoPunk/LunoPunk directory can be copied into a Luno project directory.
+Once the repository is cloned, the LunoPunk/LunoPunk directory can be copied into a project directory.

 main.moon
 ```moonscript